‘Haters’ blame farmers for algae blooms - Okeechobee News

 “Until the day comes we look north, until the day comes that the FDEP and EPA says ‘you know folks up there, you’re going to clean up your act,’ until they do that, we’re just whistling Dixie.”

-Editor Katrina Elsken can be reached at kelsken@newszap.com
+Publisher/Editor Katrina Elsken can be reached at kelsken@newszap.com